stonyyi/cine-io/development/heroku_documentation.md

 ### 1. Create a live stream
 *Location: Web Server*

 Every project starts off with 1 live stream.
-Most likely you'll want to have more than 1 unique live stream.
+Most likely, you'll want to have more than 1 unique live stream.

 Requests normally start off by *creating a live stream*.
 This live stream is unique to your project.
 You'll get a response back containing a few fields.
-The most important fields to save in your database is *id*, and *password*.
+The most important fields to persist are `id`, and `password`.
 You'll need these fields to play and publish your live stream.
 You can always fetch the other fields again by issuing a get request to the stream/show endpoint.

 End point: